 How to Register with SDS

-- Sufficient documentation of disability
+- Sufficient documentation of disability (unless you submit this in advance)

 - Current detailed class schedule